|Patient and Visitor Information|

 What you need to know at Mary Bridge

-Cash machines are located near the cafeteria at Tacoma General Hospital and in the lobby of the Mary Bridge Children’s Health Center.
+Cash machines are located near the cafeteria at Tacoma General/Mary Bridge Children's Hospital and in the lobby of the Mary Bridge Children’s Health Center across the street.

 Balloons made of mylar (foil-like material) are welcomed.
 Due to the increase in latex allergies, plastic or rubber balloons are not allowed in the hospital.